 For better or worse, the bot’s been hard to miss.
 It captured the attention of mainstream media outlets, it gained over a million users within five days, and regularly trends on social media.
 Elon Musk tweeted about it, as well.
 “ChatGPT is scary good.
 We are not far from dangerously strong AI,” he wrote.

-Will the artificial intelligence-powered chatbot, ChatGPT, help cybersecurity professionals — or hinder them — as a potentially powerful weapon in the hands of cybercriminals?
+Because of The Growing Influence of ChatGPT in the Cybersecurity Landscape, many are wondering if it will help cybersecurity professionals block attacks — or if it will hinder them — as a potentially powerful weapon in the hands of cybercriminals.

 BlackBerry Vice President of Threat Research & Intelligence Ismael Valenzuela says the answer is likely both.
 “Publicly available tools, like this latest AI-powered chatbot, are always tested by the security community and security researchers to see how they can be utilized.
 In fact, there’s been a lot of posts and tweets related to its use already.
 The same is true of cyber threat actors.
 Powerful tools like ChatGPT are too good not to turn into a cyber weapon.
 This type of testing is already happening with ChatGPT.”

 Let’s look at a few initial examples of how ChatGPT could make a difference in the fight to secure our networks.